 Tell a friend

-Admitting low spirits to someone supportive (especially if you’re usually “the strong one”) eases some of the pressure you’re probably carrying.
+Admitting low spirits to someone safe and supportive (especially if you’re usually “the strong one”) eases some of the pressure you’re carrying.
 Everyone gets low sometimes, and most people will have comforted a friend through such times.
 You may observe that you feel better with at least one person in your corner.